-The Celebrant then faces the people and says the following Invitation Celebrant The Gifts of God H for the People of God.
+The Celebrant then faces the people and says the following Invitation

 After the Celebrant receives the Blessed Sacrament, the Celebrant will then move about the congregation and distribute the Sacrament in one kind (the Bread) to any baptized Christians present who desire to receive.
 Those desiring the Sacrament are invited to remain standing at their chairs and indicate their desire by placing their open palm (one hand held within the palm of the other hand) before them as the Celebrant moves about.
-The Celebrant will place the wafer into each communicant's open palm using a eucharistic pincer.
+The Celebrant will place the wafer into each communicant's open palm using a eucharist pincer.
 Once you have received the wafer into your open palm, please wait until the Celebrant has moved on before briefly lifting your mask to consume the Sacrament.
 After receiving, you may be seated.